praneethgangipelly/PHP-Login-System/README.md

 # PHP-Login-System
-A llogin page using php
+A login page using php